-(c) The halibut license shall be issued without fee by the customs officers of the Governments of Canada or the United States, by representatives of the Commission or by fishery officers of the Governments of Canada or the United States, at places where there are neither customs officers nor representatives of the Commission.
+(c) The halibut license shall be issued without fee by customs or fishery officers of the Governments or by representatives of the Commission.
 Halibut licenses need not be renewed except that a new license is required for a vessel that is sold, transferred, renamed or redocumented.

-(d) The captain or operator of any vessel licensed under these regulations that shall fish for halibut in Area 3C or Area 4 shall notify the Commission representative at Sand Point, Alaska or the Commission headquarters in Seattle, Washington by wire or telephone within 48 hours before entering these areas and at least 48 hours before unloading any halibut taken in these areas.
+(d) The captain or operator of any vessel licensed under these regulations that shall fish for halibut in Area 3C or Area 4 shall notify the United States customs officer at Unalaska, Alaska, the Commission representative at Sand Point, Alaska or the Commission headquarters in Seattle, Washington by wire or telephone at least 48 hours before entering these areas and at least 48 hours before halibut taken in these areas are unloaded at any port outside the areas.

 (e) A halibut license shall not be valid for halibut fishing nor for possession of halibut in any area closed to halibut fishing except while in transit to an area open to halibut fishing, or to or within a port of sale.
+The license shall be invalid for the possession of halibut if the licensed vessel is fishing or attempting to fish for any species of fish in any area closed to halibut fishing.